Updated: Jun 10

 Alternate glasses of water with alcoholic drinks.
 This will help you to drink less and stayed hydrated at the same time.

-Try to count the units of alcohol you are drinking.
 Don't top up your glass until it is empty so that you can keep track of how much you are drinking.